We believe in leadership from within the classroom.

 KSTF offers three distinct programs for teachers at different stages in their professional development.
 Although the programs are separate, they are fully connected and work together toward our mission of a strong teaching profession.

-As KSTF’s signature program, The Teaching Fellows Program provides STEM teachers with grants, stipends and professional development support for five years.
+As KSTF’s signature program, The Teaching Fellows Program provides science and mathematics teachers with grants, stipends and professional development support for five years.

 Once Teaching Fellows complete the five-year Teaching Fellows Program, they become Senior Fellows.
 Senior Fellows have the opportunity to apply for grants and contribute to the Teaching Fellows Program in other ways.

 RESEARCH & EVALUATION

 The goal of the KSTF Research & Evaluation (R&E) program is to build the organizations’ capacity for program improvement and impact within and beyond KSTF.
 R&E provides direction and support for ongoing improvement of KSTF programs, guides the organization’s effort to generate knowledge from our practice, and connects those efforts with broader fields of educational research and practice.